 One of the early theories is that through evolution, our jaws have changed in size and now we can no longer fit the same number of teeth we originally had, or rather our ancestors had, in our jaws.
 However, studies done by Dr. P.R.
-Begg in 1954–supported by work done by Varrela in 1990 and Odusanya & Abayomi in 1991–supports the opposite theory.
+Begg in 1954–supported by work done by Varela in 1990 and Odusanya & Abayomi in 1991– support the opposite theory.
 Contrary to the evolutionary theory, scientists explain that evolution of the jaw would take much longer and when comparing the relative jaw sizes of our ancestors, there is no significant difference.

 Evolutionary changes have not kept pace with dietary changes in humans over the last 500 years and that has lead to an increase in impaction rates.
 These scientists studied skulls from people 500 years ago and counted the percentage of impactions they had.